 Odiot Holding, initially listed under the name “Well”, made its debut on the Euronext Access market on February 19, 2010, through a direct listing process.
 In July 2024, a change in its reference shareholder to the current owner (Mr Gilles-Emmanuel Trutat), saw the company rebranded from Well to Odiot SA.
 This rebranding marked a renewed focus on its core asset, the historic French silversmith brand Odiot.
-The Well/Odiot SA portfolio of assets has been narrowed down to Odiot SAS, the operating company, in which it owns 52%.
+The Well/Odiot SA portfolio of assets has been narrowed down to Odiot SAS, the operating company, in which it owns 52% in 2025 and 100% from 2026 .

 Ultra-luxury growth is capacity constrained*

-Odiot’s clientele includes private collectors, luxury hotels/restaurants (the BtoB business on which it relies) and institutions seeking bespoke silver pieces.
+Odiot’s clientele includes private collectors, luxury hotels/restaurants (the B2B business on which it mostly relies) and institutions seeking bespoke silver pieces.
 This market is driven by craftsmanship and brand heritage rather than by innovation.
 Purchasing decisions are influenced by exclusivity, historical significance and artisanal quality.
 Pricing is never an issue as most buyers are in effect acting on a third-party demand, and are actually more concerned by capacity constrained production timetables than by commercial bargaining.
+Management considers that clients may pay upfront against guaranteed delivery timetables.

 Odiot’s molds library encapsulate the brand’s worth

 Competitors include Christofle – a well-known French silversmith offering both traditional and contemporary designs (2024 sales: €70m) – and Puiforcat (€6.7m sales).
-Christofle is always mentioned but is clearly in a lower league, so no real competition in the genuine luxury segment.
-Christofle is still bought on price by households (wedding presents typically), where Odiot is about pure luxury.
+Christofle is frequently mentioned but is clearly in a lower league, so there is no real competition in the genuine upper luxury segment.
+Christofle is still bought on price by households (wedding presents typically), where Odiot is about scarcity and manufacturing on order.

 Puiforcat is owned by Hermès.
 It relies on Odiot for part of its manufacturing, with Puiforcat accounting for 15-25% of Odiot’s revenues.
 Puiforcat has its own designs (more contemporary) and subcontracts to Odiot.
 It is not in competition product wise.
 Interestingly Hermès /Puiforcat appear keen to extend their foray into luxury tableware.